insiderpreview/rtorrent-wiki/RPC-Setup-XMLRPC.md

 ## TODOs for this page
  * Security review of all the webserver config snippets (specifically nginx)
  * Use non-deprecated commands
+ * Use domain sockets, and only mention TCP in a warning
  * Take out all the "you could" stuff that only confuses people (less options is more)

 ## Configuring rtorrent and your webserver